-Pricing is performed by the Underwriting team under the supervision of the Director of Strategic Planning & Insight.
-Significant or bespoke pricing decisions are reviewed by the Underwriting Steering Group (USG) which includes the Chief Operating Officer, the Director of Finance and the Financial Controller, who are able to provide independent review and challenge to these pricing proposals.
+Pricing is performed by the underwriting team under the supervision of the Director of Strategy & Commercial Finance.
+Significant or bespoke pricing decisions are reviewed by the Underwriting Steering Group (USG) which includes the Chief Operating Officer, the Commercial Director and the Head of Propositions, who are able to provide independent review and challenge to these pricing proposals.
 USG decisions are periodically reviewed by the Risk Committee.